-How to Make Quick Chicken Soup from Scratch: A Cheater's Guide
+How to Make Quick and Easy Chicken Soup from Scratch: Cheater's Version

 Chicken soup is not only good for the soul, it is very easy on the pocketbook.
 With a little bit of practice you can feed even a large family for very little money.
 You may be surprised at how easy it is to prepare.
 This article explains how to make chicken soup from the leftovers in your refrigerator.

 - A half-eaten rotisserie chicken (2 to 4 cups total)

 - 1 apple, cored and chopped into small pieces

 - 2-3 cloves of garlic, minced fine

 - 2-3 tablespoons olive oil

 - 2 cans chicken broth or vegetable broth, or dried bouillon

 - leftover vegetables from your refrigerator

 - 2 cups of either small uncooked pasta, rice, corn, or two medium potatoes